Table of contents

 - Fasciculations (muscle twitches) in the tongue, arm, shoulder, or leg

 - Muscle cramps

 - Tight and stiff muscles (spasticity)

 - Muscle weakness affecting an arm, neck, leg, or diaphragm

 - Slurred and nasal speech

 - Difficulty with chewing or swallowing

-Depending on the first symptoms observed, the condition can be further divided into subcategories.
-When symptoms first begin in the arms or legs, it is known as “limb onset” ALS.
-If the first indications are speech or swallowing problems, it is referred to as “bulbar onset” ALS.
+Depending on the first symptoms observed, doctors can further divide the condition into subcategories.
+When symptoms first begin in the arms or legs, they refer to it as “limb onset” ALS.
+If the first indications are speech or swallowing problems, they refer to it as “bulbar onset” ALS.

 The condition progresses differently in different individuals.
 However, in all cases, muscle weakness and atrophy spread to other parts of the body until functioning becomes difficult.
 People with advanced stages of the disease will eventually not be able to stand, walk or use their limbs.
 Swallowing, speaking, and breathing may become difficult.